Netflix stock is currently trading at high valuation multiples warranting a cautious investment approach.

 While high content spending is giving Netflix an edge over its competitors, it is also driving up its financial leverage.
 The streaming giant is raking up huge content bills but is not able to produce enough cash to cover those bills.
 The company's operating cash flow in 2017 was negative $1.7 billion.
 To meet its cash requirements, the company has been approaching the capital markets on a regular basis.

 For most parts, it has raised money through debt offerings.
 Last year alone, the company raised over $3 billion from debt sale.
 This has pushed Netflix's leverage very high.
 In the last five years, Netflix's debt-equity ratio has almost doubled from 0.83x to 1.62x.
-And going by company's investment plans, Netflix will continue to need billions of dollars in cash.
+And going by the company's investment plans, Netflix will continue to need billions of dollars in cash.
 There are two ways in which the streaming giant could meet its cash requirements, internal cash flows and capital raise.
 Netflix management has famously said that profitability is not its immediate concern.
-Which means that the company will be slow to raise subscription rate.
+Which means that the company will be slow to raise the subscription rate.
 As a result, the company will continue to rely on debt for financing its investments.

 Netflix has already announced $1.5 billion debt plan for this year.
 Given the rising interest rates, continued reliance on debt could prove costly.
 Also, high debt level in long-term is unsustainable.
-Investors should keep an eye on company's leverage which could prove costly if growth takes a hit.
+Investors should keep an eye on the company's leverage which could prove costly if growth takes a hit.
 Given its stock price, Netflix would do better to take the equity approach right now.

 Netflix stock valuation warrants caution.

 In addition to the balance sheet risk, Investors must also be cautious about the company's valuation.
 Netflix stock is trading at stratospheric levels.
 Netflix's trailing twelve months PE is around 262x, meaning that if at the current level of earnings it will take you 262 years to get back your investment in the stock.
 Of course, the expectation is that Netflix's earnings will not remain at the same level but see a rapid growth.
 This growth will be driven by revenue growth as well as improvement in margins.
 In the first quarter, Netflix reported 40% YoY revenue growth, one of its best performance in the recent decade.
-This clearly indicates that company still has the ability to grow at a rapid pace.
+This clearly indicates that the company still has the ability to grow at a rapid pace.

 It is not just revenues.
 Previous quarter's operating margin and return on equity numbers were best in the last five years.
 This points towards improving financial and operating positions of the company.
 Netflix also has high ability raise its subscription prices, given the popularity of its content and relative inexpensiveness of its subscription rate when compared to the cable bill.
 However, despite the strong operational and financial outlook, investors must be cautious while investing in Netflix stock.
 Most of the good news is already baked into the stock price.